descryptors/descryptors/README.md

 The project comes with some sample data located in `data` folder.
 This includes basic information about the cryptocurrency projects and a precomputed index for marketcap and code activity.

+Descryptors doesn't collect data by itself.
+For that you need to use [Destreams](https://github.com/descryptors/destreams).